mnmlstme/styleboard/StyleDoc.md

 `@pattern` [_selector_ [, _selector_]*]

 Declare the selector(s) to be a CSS Pattern.
 Also sets this pattern as the current pattern, to which successive declarations may refer.
-If no _selector_ is given the next selector in the CSS input stream is used.

 `@modifier` [_selector_ [, _selector_]*]

 Declare the selector(s) to be a modifier of the current pattern.
 A modifier is a class which must be applied to the same element as the pattern class, and serves to modify or refine the pattern's style.
-If no _selector_ is given, one is derived from next selector in the CSS input stream.

 `@state` [_selector_ [, _selector_]*]

 Declare the selector(s) to be a state.
 States are similar to modifiers, but intended for representing dynamic changes to a pattern.
-If no _selector_ is given, one is derived from the next selector in the CSS input stream.

 `@member` [_selector_ [, _selector_]*]

 Declare the selector(s) to be a member of the current pattern.
 A member is a class applied to a sub-element of a pattern to describe its role within the pattern.
-If no _selector_ is given, one is derived from the next selector in the CSS input stream.

 `@helper` [_selector_ [, _selector_]*]

 Declare the selector(s) to be helper classes of the current pattern.
 A helper class interacts with the pattern but need not be applied only to sub-elements.
 Often a helper class is applied to an ancestor node of the pattern's root element, to establish a context or scope for the pattern.
-If no _selector_ is given the next selector in the CSS input stream is used.

 `@example` [ _title_ ]